weecology/lab-manual/content/docs/lab-policy-procedures/video-conferencing.md

 ---
 title: Video Conferencing
 type: book
+summary: >
+  UF uses Zoom.
+We like it.
+Here's how to use it.
 ---

 For now, can be used as our permanent meeting room for any meeting I'm in (my account is Pro, so meetings are not capped at 40 minutes).